 Victor Brauner, To My Beloved Saşa Pană, 1930.
 Collection Vladimir Pană

-A magnificent survey exhibition of Jewish avant-garde artists from Romania will open at the Jewish Historical Museum (JHM) on 1 June 2011: From Dada to Surrealism, with more than seventy works of art from the period 1910-1938.
-Most of these works have never been on display before in the Netherlands, or anywhere outside Romania.
+A magnificent survey exhibition of Jewish avant-garde artists from Romania at the Jewish Historical Museum (JHM) opened on 1 June 2011: From Dada to Surrealism, with more than seventy works of art from the period 1910-1938.
+Most of these works had never been on display before in the Netherlands, or anywhere outside Romania.